Published February 14 2023, last revised March 14 2025.

 In our part of rural Ontario where family doctors are a privileged resource, a beloved physician, Dr Patrick Phillips, had his practice crushed by these tectonic forces.

-His sin was publicly rejecting the idea that one public health policy could possibly be the best standard of care for 8 billion people without exception.
-Instead of practicing from the pharmaceutical brochure he followed his conscience and medical training.
+His sin was publicly rejecting the claim that one public health policy could possibly be the best standard of care for 8 billion people without exception.
+Instead of practising from the pharmaceutical brochure he followed his conscience and medical training.
 He provided mask and vaccine exemptions where his patients had contraindications or needed relief.
-He offered effective early treatments and health advice that was tailored to his patients.
+He offered effective early treatments and health advice that was tailored to his patients needs.

-In the real world this was presumed to be his sworn duty.
-But under the spell of COVID, any deviations from ‘The One’ prescription was an assault on ‘Public Health’.
+In the real world this was presumed to be his duty.
+But under the spell of COVID, any deviations from ‘The One’ prescription was an attack on ‘Public Health’.

-Dr Phillips was labelled ‘disgraceful, dishonourable or unprofessional’; a heretic that put the College of Physicians and Surgeons of Ontario risk.
-They took issue with his disobedience, but the greater sacrilege was disclosing their accusations against him and exposing their hypocracy.
-He lost his license for what amounted to a public disagreement where he sided with his patients and his conscience.
+Dr Phillips was labelled ‘disgraceful, dishonourable or unprofessional’; a heretic that put the College of Physicians and Surgeons of Ontario at risk.
+They took issue with his disobedience, but the greater sacrilege was his defence.
+He disclosed their accusations against him, exposing their hypocrisy.
+He lost his license for what amounted to a public disagreement where despite their threats he followed his conscience and cared for his patients.

-The investigation was a farce.
+The OCSP investigation was a farce.
 There were no victims, only grateful patients.
-And faceless bureaucrats of course who he exposed for taking his patient’s health care hostage.
+And faceless bureaucrats of course who were exposed for taking health care hostage.

 Dr Phillips story removed more scales from my eyes.
-Who’s interests’ were being served in name of public health?
-What happened to the hypocratic oath?
-Doctor patient priviledge?
+Who’s interests’ were being served in the name of public health?
+What happened to the Hippocratic oath?
+Doctor patient privilege?
 Medical freedom?
 Privacy?
 Decency?
 Mercy?
 Weren’t our institutions designed to help us?

 Maybe that was true at one time.
-But everyday we looked more and more like captives.
+But everyday we looked more and more like captives to a system we did not know or understand.

 Witnessing the inhumanity of our institutions was shocking.
 The long term consequences of punishing our doctors and their patients would pile up.
 It appeared like a ritual self immolation.
 The notion that maybe, just maybe ‘the science’ had some special knowledge that had yet to be revealed faded into the recesses of my mind.